Billings, Montana: Colleges and universities

 Billings has three institutions of higher learning.
-Montana State University Billings (MSU Billings) is part of the state university system, while Rocky Mountain College and Yellowstone Baptist College are private.
+Montana State University Billings (MSU Billings) is part of the state university system, while Rocky Mountain College and Rocky Vista University are private.

+Other institutions that maintain a Billings presence include Walla Walla University, the University of Mary, and the Montana State University College of Nursing.
+Yellowstone Christian College was headquartered in Billings from 1974 to 2021, when it moved to Kalispell.

+Montana State University Billings

 Montana State University Billings was founded in 1927 as Eastern Montana Normal College to train teachers.
 The name was shortened to Eastern Montana College in 1949, and it was given its present name when the Montana State University System reorganized in 1994.
 The university offers associate/bachelor's/master's degrees and certificates in fields such as business, education, and medicine.
-Around 5,000 students attend MSU Billings.
+Around 4,000 students attend MSU Billings.

 City College at MSU Billings was established in 1969 as the Billings Vocational-Technical Education Center.
 Its governance was passed to the Montana University System Board of Regents in 1987, when it became known as the College of Technology.
 It was officially merged with MSU Billings (then known as Eastern Montana College) in 1994.
 The name was changed to the present name in 2012.
 Known as the "comprehensive two-year college arm" of MSU Billings, the college offers degrees and programs in a variety of fields, including automotive, business, computer technology, and nursing.

+Rocky Mountain College

-Through the marriage of three institutions of higher learning Rocky Mountain College is Montana's oldest college.
-Rocky Mountain College (or RMC) was founded in 1878.
+Through the marriage of three institutions of higher learning, Rocky Mountain College is Montana's oldest college.
+Rocky Mountain College (RMC) was founded in 1878.
 The campus that became RMC was known as the Billings Polytechnic Institute until 1947, when it joined the Montana Collegiate Institute in Deer Lodge (Montana's first institution of higher learning) and Intermountain Union College in Helena to form to Rocky Mountain College.
 During the 2013 fall semester, there were 1,068 students attending Rocky Mountain College.
 The college offers 50 majors offered in 24 different fields including art, education, music, psychology, and theater.
 RMC is affiliated with the United Church of Christ, the United Methodist Church, and the Presbyterian Church (U.S.A.).

-Yellowstone Baptist College is a small private Christian college in western Billings.
-It offers one degree: Bachelor of Arts in Christian Studies/Leadership.
-The YBC is affiliated with the Southern Baptist Convention and has close ties with Oklahoma Baptist University in Shawnee, Oklahoma.
-The YBC also plans to open a nondenominational branch called the Yellowstone Bible Institute in early 2013.
+Rocky Vista University

+Rocky Vista University, a private for-profit school of osteopathic medicine, operates the Montana College of Osteopathic Medicine.
+The campus, completed in 2023, is located on the West End.
+Classes began the same year.
+The university later announced plans to establish a College of Veterinary Medicine at the Billings campus by 2026.